KippAD/portfolio-project-3/README.md

 2. The application has a consistent design that makes it clear to the user what processes are happening and when input is required.
 From an aesthetic perspective, the user gets a positive emotional response from interacting with the application.

-Due to the application being based in the command line interface, the design is more limited in its possibilities.
-This means that more focus has to be put on creating a display that looks good and appeals to the user.
-However, using external python modules and librarires will allow the design to be improved alongside the user experience as they offer more oppurtunities to customize the interface.
+Due to the application being based in the command line interface, the design is more limited in its possibilities, meaning that more focus has to be put on creating a display that looks good and appeals to the user.
+These limitations can be countered by using external python modules and librarires that offer more oppurtunities to customize the interface, and therefore improve the design and UX.

 **To achieve the first objective:**
 - The inputs that control the applications flow are clearly marked so that the user will always know when an action is required from them.